jayesh15111988/JKAutolayoutReadyScrollView/README.md

 # JKAutolayoutReadyScrollView

+![alt text][UIScrollViewAutolayoutDemo]

 <p>
-A library to create readymade and ready-to-plug in scrollview with autolayout constraints to stretch as per the content size.
+A library to create ready-made and ready-to-plug in scrollview with autolayout constraints to stretch as per the content size.
 This project born from my experince of how much painful it is to make UIScrollView work with autolayout seemlessly.
 It took me a while to fully understand how this is done and this library is the fruit of those efforts.

 ###Here's how to use this library :